iPXE

 Variables

-static char heap [HEAP_SIZE]
+static char heap_area [HEAP_SIZE]

-The heap itself.
+The heap area.
 More...

 Detailed Description